Habib Bourguiba: 1957–1962: Founder of Modern Tunisia

 In February 1961, he invited his fellow citizens not to fast during Ramadan in order to struggle against underdevelopment and set the basis of a new modern state.
 In March 1964, he made the point by drinking openly on television, a glass of orange juice, during the day.
-His position on fasting and his speech on Muhammad, published by a Lebanese newspaper, started sharp criticism in the Muslim World and in 1974 Abd al-Aziz ibn Baz accused him of apostasy.
+His position on fasting published by a Lebanese newspaper, started sharp criticism in the Muslim World and in 1974 Abd al-Aziz ibn Baz accused him of apostasy.

 On 24 December 1962, the government announced the discovery of a conspiracy aiming to overthrow President Bourguiba and assassinate him.
 It was later discovered that the plot had been prepared by military and some civilians faithful to Ben Youssef.
 The conspiracy was discovered when a remorseful officer told Bahi Ladgham, Bourguiba's second, about the plan, denounced the plot and gave names.
 He explained that tanks had to march from L'Aouina barrack to the Carthage Palace.

 Among the culprits were Mahmoud El Materi's nephew, Moncef El Materi, and the President's Aide-de-camp.
 During trials, one of the charged under-officer stated that he shall never forgive Bourguiba for "sacrificing them during Bizerte battle".
 Sentenced to death by the military court, eleven culprits were hanged.
 Furthermore, the Communist party of Tunisia and La Tribune du progrès magazine, close to that party, were banned.